rbustos567/nrf24_linux_driver/README.md

 dtoverlay=nrf24
 # Ensure the primary SPI Controller is enabled in /boot/firmware/config.txt or /boot/config.txt (depending on your OS version):
 dtparam=spi=on
-# Reboot the system to apply the Device Tree changes
+# Shutdown and restart the system to apply the Device Tree changes
-sudo reboot
+sudo shutdown now
 # After rebooting, verify that the SPI interface is active
 ls -l /dev/spidev*
 ```